New Orleans Saints running back Alvin Kamara is somewhat of a Renaissance man.

 Kamara is worth at least $75 million on a five-year deal with the Saints, so don’t expect him to drop out of the grill market anytime soon.

-NFL linebackers and defensive ends from the Atlanta Falcons to the Philadelphia Eagles to the Pittsburgh Steelers to the Green Bay Paackers should officially consider themselves on notice…
+NFL linebackers and defensive ends around the league should officially consider themselves on notice…

 If you don’t want to be juked out of your socks by a dude with a nose ring and diamond grill, stay out of the way of Alvin Kamara.